Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 - the top of each tree (we refer to this top as the "root" of the tree) will be the face of the set it represents.

-However, one of the problems with this approach is that the worst case runtime of `union` could lead to a linear runtime, depending on how items are connected.
+However, one of the problems with this approach is that the worst case runtime of `union` would be linear, depending on how items are connected.
 In other words, the trees can get really tall, leading to poor performance for `union`.
-For example, take a look at the example below - why would this lead to worst case?
+For example, take a look at the example below - why would this lead to the worst case runtime?

 ![worst](img/worst.png)